 In this section, we confirm that our solution is compatible with commercial equipment.
-To this end, we perform a connectivity test using a Nexus-5 phone equipped with a Sysmocom programmable SIM card (http://shop.sysmocom.de/ products/sysmousim-sjs1).
-To support this test, we slightly modified the hardware setup, attaching an antenna to the eNB SDR card.
+To this aim, we perform a connectivity test using a Nexus-5 phone, equipped with a Sysmocom programmable SIM card.18 To support this test, we slightly modified the hardware setup, attaching an antenna to the eNB SDR card, and using isolation hardware (Ramsey electronics shielded enclosures19) to prevent interference.

-We confirmed that POSENS supports both modified UEs and commercial UEs, namely, sliceaware and slice-unaware UEs.
-In this way, we support scenarios where several UEs can be attached to the same slice (e.g., eMBB), and only a few UEs, in need of specific services, require the instantiation of a different slice (e.g., an ultra-reliable low-latency communications, URLLC, service).
+We confirmed that POSENS supports both modified UEs and commercial UEs, namely, slice-aware and slice-unaware UEs.
+In this way, we support scenarios where several UEs can be attached to the same slice (e.g., eMBB), and only a few UEs, in need of specific services, require the instantiation of a different slice (e.g., an URLLC service).
 This further extends the applicability of our solution, opening it to a very wide range of testing scenarios.

-CONCLUSIONS
+V. CONCLUSIONS

-We have presented POSENS, an open source solution for practical end-to-end network slicing based on slice-aware shared RAN.
+We have presented POSENS, an open-source solution for practical end-to-end network slicing based on slice-aware shared RAN.
 This tool includes all the software components needed to deploy a multi-slice network setup.
 POSENS enables the slicing of the RAN as well as the core, which are fundamental building blocks for achieving end-to-end network slicing.
 We validated POSENS in a lab deployment, showing how it can obtain per-slice customization without paying a price in terms of performance.
-Our ultimate goal is to provide a tool that allows researchers and practitioners to experiment with per-tenant MANO algorithms using the now widely available SDR and cloud hardware commodities.
+Our ultimate goal is to provide a tool that allows researchers and practitioners to experiment with per-tenant MANO algorithms, using the now widely available SDR and cloud hardware commodities.